nathj07/talks/proposals/no_just_std_lib.md

     * how come we can even give it
     * why is it bad
     * examples of where it is bad
-* The main areas where I've seen this are:
+* The main areas I've seen this in:
     * web development, especially in routing
     * logging
     * testing
 * Other ares cover command line args, and output, there are more but we will cover the main 3
+* Lets look at some code
     * routing
         * show how routes look using just the standard library
         * show how they look using open source packages
     * logging
         * demonstrate logging using just the standard library
         * show logging with an open source library
         * highlight the benefits
         * anecdotes of how this can save you time
     * testing
         * show a simple test using only the standard library
         * show a more complex test using the standard library
         * show how we have used testify to simplify testing
         * benefits of clearer code, clearer output and shorter time to write
     * What advice to give
         * review the libraries you use, recommend them
         * contribute to the libraries you use
         * write posts or tweets about the libraries you use
         * we can still recommend the standard library, let's not swing too far the other way, as the Brits say don't throw the baby out with the bath water
     * Conclusion
+        * compare the conversations of "just use the standard library" and "here's a library I found useful for that problem"
         * let's make our awesome community more welcoming
         * we will benefit as a community from encouraging people to join in
         * lowering the barrier to entry will bring more folks in and we will benefit from their experience
+        * help each other write better software

 # Description